-Only two presidents in US history have been impeached: Andrew Johnson and Bill Clinton.
-However, neither was removed from office by the Senate.
+Only three presidents in US history have been impeached: Andrew Johnson, Bill Clinton and now Donald Trump.
+Neither Johnson nor Clinton were removed from office by the Senate.
 Richard Nixon resigned to avoid a House impeachment vote.

 The House has initiated impeachment proceedings more than 60 times.
 However, only a third of cases resulted in full impeachment.
 Just eight officials — all federal judges — have been convicted and removed from office.

 How would a president be removed from office?

 For the president to be removed from office, a two-thirds majority in the 100-seat Senate must vote to convict.
 If they do, the president must step down.
 This does not necessarily mean that the president has been, or will be, convicted of a crime in a court of law.